NabeelJiwani/AES-CBC/README.md

 # AES-256 CBC with PBKDF2 in Python
-Encrypt\Decrypt Data in Python*separate paragraph*.
+Encrypt\Decrypt Data in Python.

-These is Simple Program which performs Encryption and Decryption, practical Example, Usage might be Differnt in Different Cases*separate paragraph*.
+These is Simple Program which performs Encryption and Decryption, practical Example, Usage might be Differnt in Different Cases.

 Git Should be Installed on your System *separate paragraph*.